-(THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE NOMINEES LISTED BELOW) 1.
-ELECTION OF DIRECTORS FOR all nominees listed to the right WITHHOLD NOMINEES: David R. Walker, Judy M. Robinett, Larry Anderson (except as marked to the contrary AUTHORITY (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in herein) To vote for all nominees listed to the space provided below.) the right (THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RATIFICATION OF THE SELECTION OF BALUKOFF LINDSTROM & CO., P.A.
-AS INDEPENDENT ACCOUNTANTS) 2.
-RATIFICATION OF SELECTION OF BALUKOFF LINDSTROM & CO., P.A.
-AS INDEPENDENT ACCOUNTANTS FOR AGAINST ABSTAIN (THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE PROPOSAL TO AMEND AND RESTATE THE ARTICLES OF INCORPORATION) 3.
-PROPOSAL TO AMEND AND RESTATE ARTICLES OF INCORPORATION FOR AGAINST ABSTAIN (THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE PROPOSAL TO APPROVE THE 2002 STOCK INCENTIVE PLAN) 4.
-PROPOSAL TO APPROVE THE 2002 STOCK INCENTIVE PLAN FOR AGAINST ABSTAIN The signature should agree with the name on your stock certificate.
+WITHHOLD AUTHORITY To vote for all nominees listed to the right (THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE NOMINEES LISTED BELOW) NOMINEES: David R. Walker, Judy M. Robinett, Larry Anderson (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)
+FLINDSTROM & (THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RATIFICATION OF THE SELECTION OF BALUKOFF LINDSTROM & CO., P.A.
+AS INDEPENDENT ACCOUNTANTS) ABSTAIN LES OF (THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE PROPOSAL TO AMEND AND RESTATE THE ARTICLES OF INCORPORATION) ABSTAIN (THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE PROPOSAL TO APPROVE THE 2002 STOCK INCENTIVE PLAN) ABSTAIN upon such other ny adjournment The signature should agree with the name on your stock certificate.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by 5.
-In their discretion the Proxies are authorized to vote upon such other president or other authorized officer.
-If a partnership, please sign in partnership name by authorized person. business as may properly come before the meeting or any adjournment thereof.
-Dated: -- , 2004 indicated in this example X
+If a corporation, please sign in full corporate name by president or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.
+Dated:, 2004 (Signature) (Signature if held jointly) AUTHORITY To vote for all nominees listed to the right F LINDSTROM & ABSTAIN LES OF ABSTAIN CENTIVE PLAN ABSTAIN DUPON such other

-(Signature)